 Zig Zag and a head and shoulder pattern

-The easily identified head and shoulders pattern gave a potential sell signal when price on the right shoulder broke the upward slanting trendline.
+The easily identified head and shoulders pattern gave a potential sell signal when the price on the right shoulder broke the upward-slanting trendline.

 The Zig-Zag indicator is a technical analysis tool that might be used to identify classic charting patterns.
 The Zig-Zag indicator is also effective in visually reducing noise and helping the technical trader see larger picture patterns and general market direction.